 Related Article: Everything you NEED to Know Before Visiting Bacalar

-Located not far from Guadalajara, the municipality of Tequila is famous for – yep, you guessed it – its tequila!
-The region has lots of great distilleries for you to check out; these show you how it is produced and also give you a shot or two to try out.
+Located not far from Guadalajara, the municipality of Tequila is famous for – yep, you guessed it – tequila!
+The region has many great distilleries for you to check out; these show you how it is produced and give you a shot or two to try out.

 6. San Miguel de Allende

-While there aren’t that many things to do in San Miquel de Allende, the colonial architecture and feel about town more than makes up for it.
-As well as being home to a vibrant art and culture scene, San Miguel de Allende also has a large expat population.
-Lots of retirees have moved here for the relaxed pace of life, meaning there is a slightly American and European feel to it.
+While there aren’t that many things to do in San Miquel de Allende, the colonial architecture and feel of the town more than make up for it.
+As well as being home to a vibrant art and culture scene, San Miguel de Allende also has a large ex-pat population.
+Many retirees have moved here for the relaxed pace of life, meaning there is a slightly American and European feel to it.

-If you ever get fed up of wandering around town, the surrounding countryside has lots of trails, hot springs, and outdoor activities for you to check out.
+If you ever get fed up with wandering around town, the surrounding countryside has lots of trails, hot springs, and outdoor activities for you to check out.

 7. Playa del Carmen

 You could spend your entire vacation never leaving Playa del Carmen, or you could explore the area as there are tons of day trips from Playa del Carmen.
-Every trip we try and go a day trip and swim in a few cenotes.
-There are tons of cenotes in Playa del Carmen to check out, skip the beach for a da,y and cool off in a cenote.
+Every trip, we try and go on a day trip and swim in a few cenotes.
+There are tons of cenotes in Playa del Carmen to check out.
+Skip the beach for a da,y and cool off in a cenote.

 8. La Paz